CSRG-Group/dcs-notes.github.io/cs139/HTML.md

 is incorrect

 # Character Entities
-some symbols have special characters.
+Some symbols need to be represented with special characters so they are formatted correctly.

 Entity | Description
 ---|---